I was struggling and wanted out.

 I needed to bust that door open or I was going to explode.

-I was later told I broke a cardinal rule of floating: I drank coffee beforehand.
+I was later told that I broke a cardinal rule of floating: I drank coffee beforehand.

 SLOWING THE MIND